Skip to main content

 Meat Kebabs (Mshakiki)

-Grilled meat skewers with traditional spice blends, popular near Vendredi Mosque.
+Grilled meat skewers rubbed with traditional spice blends, a favorite from the stalls near Vendredi Mosque.

 Banana Fritters